Noah Laracy, Psy.D.

 I specialize in the treatment of anxiety, addictions, and interpersonal challenges.
 I aim to be the best therapist that I can be and am always learning.

 I bring a mix of honesty, compassion and humor to what I do, and strive to be as authentic as possible.
-When I’m not working, my interests include reading and writing, hot yoga and other fitness, learning Spanish, and spending time with my wife and four-year old daughter.
+When I’m not working, my interests include reading and writing, hot yoga and other fitness, learning Spanish, and spending time with my wife and five-year old daughter.

 “To dare is to lose one’s footing momentarily.
 Not to dare is to lose oneself.”